anthonyaoun23/FoodPlaces/README.md

-# FoodPlaces
+![Logo](logo.png)

 A curated list of places to eat in ottawa/gatineau.
 Find the nearest restaurants.
 Never order pizza "because what else is there?" again.

-![Logo](logo.png)

 # Devoir de laboratoire #1
 Site web statique: commande de nourriture